 If an employer offers a QSEHRA, the law requires that they offer it to all full-time W-2 employees.
 However, employers can also provide the benefit to part-time employees as long as they receive the same allowance amount as full-time employees, per compliance regulations.

 Individual coverage HRA (ICHRA)

 With an ICHRA, employers of any size can offer employees an HRA without maximum reimbursement limits.
-Like the QSEHRA, the ICHRA enables employers to offer their employees a monthly allowance to spend on individual health coverage and other qualified medical expenses, like prescription drugs and over-the-counter items.
+Like the QSEHRA, the ICHRA enables employers to offer their employees a monthly allowance for individual health coverage and other qualified medical costs, like prescription drugs and over-the-counter items.

 Unlike the QSEHRA, the ICHRA allows employers to define eligibility guidelines and allowance amounts based on 11 employee classes.
-Employees must also attest to having an individual health insurance policy each month before they can collect reimbursements.
+Employees must also attest to having individual health insurance coverage each month before they can collect reimbursements.

 The integrated HRA, or group coverage HRA (GCHRA), is available to businesses of all sizes that specifically offer a group health insurance policy.
 In this case, only employees who opt into the employer-sponsored health plan can participate in the HRA.